riteshbalajis/RISCV_Reference_TapeOut_Program_IITGN/Task_VCS_DC_TOPO/Readme.md

 ### Errors and Debugging

-There will be some file is **no included -ERROR*  because some of the modules is just instantiated in netlist so we need to include that files.
+There will be some file is **module not included -ERROR**  because some of the modules is just instantiated in netlist so we need to include that files.
 Our command doesnt read rtl files in rtl folder So, we are including all the neccessary files in caravel_netlist .

 ![](img/c1.png)

-**ERROR - unmatches width of variable named wbs_adr_i** the error occurs because the same variable is declared as input and also tri but in tri only [1:0] 1 bit size is redeclared but the actual size in input is [31:0] so correct it and run the simulation.Also there will more error in include files include it properly and not include the duplicate modules.
+**ERROR - unmatches width of variable named wbs_adr_i**This error occurs because the same signal is declared both as an input and as a tri with mismatched widths.
+The tri declaration incorrectly redeclares the signal as [1:0], while the original input width is [31:0].

+The issue was resolved by correcting the signal width to match the original declaration.

+Additional errors were caused by improper include paths and duplicate module definitions, which were fixed by correcting the include files and removing duplicate modules.